 Controversy

-In January 2025, Resource Renewal Institute was party to a settlement between the National Park Service and multiple dairy farms, cattle ranches, and other animal-agriculture concerns that forced family-owned ranches to vacate their leases on federal properties adjacent to the Point Reyes National Seashore in Northern California.
+In January 2025, Resource Renewal Institute (RRI) was party to a settlement between the National Park Service and multiple dairy farms, cattle ranches, and other animal-agriculture concerns that forced family-owned ranches to vacate their leases on federal properties adjacent to the Point Reyes National Seashore in Northern California.
 The settlement was agreed to for an undisclosed sum in the final days of the Biden administration.
 4

-The settlement is the result of years of lawsuits filed by RRI and other environmentalist advocacy groups against the National Park Service.
+The settlement was the result of years of lawsuits filed by RRI and other environmentalist advocacy groups against the National Park Service.
 RRI and the other groups argued that a National Park Service lease with ranchers harmed the environment and scenic values, including by producing carbon emissions.
 In 2025, the U.S. House of Representatives Natural Resource Committee investigated the settlement for its lack of transparency, with members of the committee alleging the Biden administration coordinated with the environmentalist groups to shut down family farms.
 The ranchers were allegedly forced to sign non-disclosure agreements, with the Natural Resources Committee arguing that the ranchers had been pressured by the National Park Service to “keep quiet.”
 4

 Other environmentalist groups that were party to the settlement include the Center for Biological Diversity, the Western Watersheds Project, and Advocates for the West.
 4